KhaledSharif/quantopian-ensemble-methods/README.md

 <img src="http://i.imgur.com/3pIAHxp.png" />

-Figure 1: The graph above shows the cumulative returns of each of the three algorithms when working with 100 automatically selected stocks (selected at the start of each month) and using one classifier to predict the trading stocks.
+<center> <sub> Figure 1: The graph above shows the cumulative returns of each of the three algorithms when working with 100 automatically selected stocks (selected at the start of each month) and using one classifier to predict the trading stocks. </sub>  </center>

 The graph above can be produced by following the series of steps outlined by the Quantopian API.
 We being by initializing the simulator with both machine learning specific variables and stock trading specific variables.